couralex/universal-observer/README.md

 DeliveryMode may be:
 - singleUpdate: each individual change triggers the callback
 - bulk: groups the changes in an array.
 The array is passed instead of a single change object, even if there is only one change.
 - singleOperation: multiple changes are merged into one change object.
 The `type` property is the name of the mutator (sort, reverse, ...).
-This options is faster than the bulk option.
+This option is faster than the bulk option.

 Example :
 ```js